AN IMPAIRED LAKE

 Impairment is a formal acknowledgment that a waterbody does not meet optimal water quality standards, as specified by the Environmental Protection Agency's Clean Water Act.

-Water bodies that are listed as repaired are required to have restoration strategies to improve water quality.
+Water bodies that are listed as impaired are required to have restoration strategies to improve water quality.
 Entities implementing those lake restoration strategies have an increased likelihood of receiving grant funds.

 In Wisconsin, nearly 1,700 lakes are impaired: 144 lakes for low dissolved oxygen and 718 lakes for high phosphorus.
 (All remaining lakes not listed as impaired are not necessarily meeting optimal water quality goals, but rather may not have had enough resources directed towards studying them to a level to determine that they are impaired.)